With better beaches than Greece (dare we say?), plus way lower prices, you’ll be wanting to vacation in Albania instead.

 Taxi is your quickest option (about 5-10 minutes, and around $5-10 depending on where you’re staying in Sarande) but you can also take a public bus.
 It’s about $1 per ride to Ksamil: Buses run every 1-2 hours, so you’ll want to talk to where you’re staying to get the exact schedule ... and which bus stop is nearest to you.
 There is one bus that does leave from the old oak tree on the intersection of Rruga Mitat Hoxha and Rruga Jonianet.
 The bus schedules and times (and stops) are kind of public knowledge, so you’ll want to get some help once you arrive to figure out the schedule.

-Take two bus rides, and you are there.
-From Budva, it’s a 6ish hour bus ride to a city called Tirana in Albania (book these tickets here).
-From Tirana, it’s a 4.5 bus ride to Sarande (book those tickets here).
+Take two bus rides, and you are there (if you have the time).
+From Budva, it’s a 6ish hour bus ride to a city called Tirana in Albania (look at tickets here).
+From Tirana, it’s a 4.5 bus ride to Sarande (look at tickets here).
 The whole journey should cost around $20 for the first bus ride, and $15 for the second, then the same prices for the way back.

 Speaking of Tirana ... it's another beautiful destination, so depending on how much time you have, you might consider breaking up the trip a bit with a day exploring this colorful city.